MILVLG/anetqa-code/README.md

 ### Images

-For Clipbert and all-in-one, both of them need sample images from videos, in consideration of training speed, we sampled the first and the last two frames of each second from the video in the form of pictures for training.(you'd better store them in ssd)
+For ClipBERT and all-in-one, both of them need sample images from videos, in consideration of training speed, we sampled the first and the last two frames of each second from the video in the form of pictures for training.(you'd better store them in ssd)

 You can download ActivityNet videos [here]()